NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 *   Our network was able to identify the non-linear high dimensional relationship between Input and Output for training data with MSE ~ 0.06
 *   The MSE for validation dataset initially decreased to ~ 0.93 and then started to increase as we continued training

 Even in the absence of any statistical noise, our model can overfit.
 As the dimension of the input increases, the flexibility of our model increases.
-Higher dimension size means more parameters that make the model's function selection range is wider making it more prone to overfitting as there will be many different functions that can model the training set almost perfectly.
+Higher dimension size means more parameters that make the model's function selection range wider making it more prone to overfitting as there will be many different functions that can model the training set almost perfectly.

 There are various ways to address this problem of overfitting.
-We can reduce the input dimension or increase training data or use weight penalties of various kinds such as $$L1$$ and $$L2$$ regularization.
+We can reduce the input dimension, increase training data, or use weight penalties of various kinds such as $$L1$$ and $$L2$$ regularization.
 In this post, we will be looking at one of the key techniques for reducing overfitting in neural networks - **Dropout**.

 # **Dropout**

-In 2014 by Srivastava et al. published a paper titled [Dropout: A Simple Way to Prevent Neural Networks from Overfitting](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) revolutionizing the field of deep learning.
+In 2014, Srivastava et al. published a paper titled [Dropout: A Simple Way to Prevent Neural Networks from Overfitting](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) revolutionizing the field of deep learning.
 In their [paper](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf), they introduced the idea of randomly dropping units from the neural network during training.
 They explained that dropout prevents overfitting and provides a way of combining different neural network architectures efficiently.

 Ensembling multiple models is a good way to reduce overfitting and nearly always improves performance.
 So, we can train a large number of neural networks and average their predictions to get better results.
 However, this can be very challenging with bigger networks.
-Training a large is computationally expensive and training multiple models might not be feasible.
+Training a large neural network is computationally expensive and training multiple models might not be feasible.
 Ensembling is generally more helpful when the models are not correlated i.e, they should be different from each other.
 To achieve that the neural networks would need to be of different architectures and trained on different data.
 This also can be very challenging as we will need to tune every architecture separately.
 Also, there may not be enough data available to train different networks on different subsets of the data.

 Dropout is a technique that provides a way of combining many different neural network architectures efficiently.

 ## Dropout during Training

 Dropout means randomly switching off some hidden units in a neural network while training.
-During a mini-batch, units are randomly removed from the network, along with all its incoming and outgoing connections resulting in a thinned network.
+During a mini-batch, units are randomly removed from the network, along with all their incoming and outgoing connections resulting in a thinned network.
 Each unit is retained with a fixed probability $$p$$ independent of other units.
 This means that the probability of a unit being dropped in a mini-batch will be $$1-p$$.

 Since neural networks are a series of aﬃne transformations and non-linearities, a unit can be dropped by multiplying its output value by zero.
 Thus, dropout can be implemented by multiplying outputs of activations by Bernoulli distributed random variables which take the value 1 with probability $$p$$ and 0 otherwise. $$p$$ is a hyperparameter ﬁxed before training.